 • Complete control over what goes in—great for animals with allergies and special dietary needs

-• May require multiple supplements such as kelp and fatty acids to reach optimum nutrient levels.
-We like Nature’s Logic Food Fortifier
+• May require multiple supplements such as kelp and fatty acids to reach optimum nutrient levels, such as Nature’s Logic Food Fortifier

-• Needs a calcium component to provide necessary support for strong bones
+• Needs a calcium component to provide the necessary support for strong bones

-• Try our ROAR, Primal or Small Batch chubs for an easy base
+• Try our ROAR or Small Batch chubs for an easy base